 The injuries sustained from head-on collisions are some of the most serious that can occur.
 Upon impact, drivers and passengers are usually thrust forward violently.
 In the best-case scenario, vehicle occupants are restrained by a seat belt and/or cushioned by an airbag.
 The impact can still result in injuries such as broken facial bones and cracked ribs.
 Occupants not wearing a seat belt can be hurt even more seriously, even thrown through the windshield, resulting in severe and potentially fatal injuries.

-Common injuries resulting from a head-on crash include:
+Common injuries resulting from a head-on auto accident include:

 - Head and brain injuries.
 Traumatic brain injury can occur when the head is shaken back and forth or hits objects within the vehicle.